 - Low-value, non-urgent and bulk electronic credit transfers settled through BECS same day.

 - Used for payroll, supplier and third-party payments.

 - Paper-based credit transfers processed through APCS.

-- Used for low value, regular payments such as utility bills.
+- Used for low value, recurring payments such as utility and insurance bills.

 - The main card brands are Visa and MasterCard, in addition to American Express, JCB and Diners Club, all of which are Europay, MasterCard and Visa (EMV)-compliant.

-- The main debit card is EFTPOS, owned by EFTPOS Payments Australia, which has a national network made up of seven proprietary networks.
+- The main debit card payment system is EFTPOS, owned by EFTPOS Payments Australia Ltd., which has a national network made up of seven proprietary networks.